bopopescu/operations-puppet/README.md

 You probably shouldn't clone this repository from github.
-Instead, clone the WMF hosted gerrit version, and then fetch from the github remote to git a local branch named 'analytics' that is tracking this github upstream.
+Instead, clone the WMF hosted gerrit version, and then fetch from the github remote to get a local branch named 'analytics' that is tracking this github upstream.

 ```bash